-We have general meetings every Thursday at 6 PM in Klaus 2456.
+We have general meetings every Thursday at 6 PM in Mason 3132.
 Safe Space rules apply to all our meetings; let an officer know if you would like your presence to be kept confidential.
 Dues are $20 per semester.
 You don't need to pay dues to attend, but dues allow us to fund more events for the betterment of the community.
 Our Treasurer accepts cash and Venmo!

 Listed below are many on and off campus resources that Pride Alliance offers to our members for various needs.
 These include resources for women, people from different cultural backgrounds, and more.

 The roots of Georgia Tech’s Pride Alliance were established in 1982.
 From a small support based group to the activism and service based organization of today, the organization has grown tremendously while its members continually push for change.

 The LGBTQIA Resource Center has programs, services, and resources for all members of the Georgia Tech community, regardless of sexual orientation, gender identity, and gender expression.
 You can find their office in the Flag Building, suite 138 (353 Ferst Dr NW).
 Their Director is Aby Parsons, whose email you can find under the Faculty section.
 Walk-in Hours: Monday: 11 AM-12 PM, Tuesday: 3 PM-4 PM, Wednesday & Thursday: 9 AM-10 AM.